ZakL1/Project5-website/README.md

 - The ability to go to other users accounts
 - Upload videos with audio
 - Remember me button for quick and easy sign in

+## Technologies & Libraries

+- React: Core front-end library for building the UI

+- React Router DOM:	Handling navigation and routing between pages

+- Axios: Sending HTTP requests to the backend API

+- React Bootstrap: Styling and layout using Bootstrap components in React

+- Bootstrap: Core CSS framework for layout and responsive design

+- React Icons: Adding icons (for like, comment, delete, edit)

+- classnames: Conditional CSS class handling

+- react-infinite-scroll-component:	Enables infinite scrolling on the post list

+- eslint: Code quality and formatting linting

 ## Deployment